Copenhagen criteria: Geographic criteria

 One criterion on which some applications have been rejected was not decided at the Copenhagen meeting.
 Article 49 (formerly Article O) of the Treaty on European Union (TEU) or Maastricht Treaty states that any European country that respects the principles of the EU may apply to join.
 Countries' classification as European is "subject to political assessment" by the Commission and, more importantly, the European Council.

-In 1987, Morocco applied to join the European Communities (the precursor to the European Union).
-The application was rejected on the grounds that Morocco was not considered to be a "European country" and hence could not join.
-The EU has generally taken a broad view of what counts as a European country, having approved the application of Cyprus and has ruled that Armenia, Georgia, and Turkey satisfy the requirements for application.
+The EU has generally taken a broad view of what counts as a European country, having recognized Armenia, Cyprus, Georgia, and Turkey as European, despite Georgia and Turkey being transcontinental countries, and Armenia and Cyprus being located entirely in West Asia.
+However, when Morocco applied to join the European Communities (the precursor to the European Union) in 1987, the application was rejected on the grounds that Morocco was not considered to be a European country and hence could not join.

 Although non-European states are not considered eligible to be members, they may enjoy varying degrees of integration with the EU, set out by international agreements.
 This currently includes the European Neighbourhood Policy, Union for the Mediterranean, and a variety of other European Union Association Agreements and EU free trade agreements.
 Non-EU European states are also participating (with or without the goal of eventual EU membership) in the Stabilisation and Association Process, Eastern Partnership, European Free Trade Association, EU-Russia Common Spaces, and Northern Dimension.